semantifyit/sdo-check/README.md

 1. `git clone https://github.com/semantifyit/sdo-check.git`
 2. `cd sdo-check`
 3. `npm install --only=prod` or `npm install` if you want to install dev-dependencies too (to edit and build bundles)
-4. `npm start` and your standard browser should open showing sdo-check
+4. `npm start` and your standard browser should open showing sdo-check.
+If you have 'security' issues try another browser or make a localhost where you serve sdoCheck.html

 ## Features